renoise/xrnx/docs/guide/tool.md

 *   `app_will_save_document_observable` Fired just before the song is saved.
 *   `app_idle_observable`: Fired periodically, useful for low-priority background tasks.

+See a detailed timeline for these notifiers in [Lifetime of a Song](./song.md#lifetime-of-a-song)

 ## Preferences

 Tools can have preferences that are saved and loaded by Renoise.
 To use them, we first need to create a [`renoise.Document`](../API/renoise/renoise.Document.md) object which holds the options that we want to store.